OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 A Special Note to Customers in Japan

-If you live in Japan, please note that Evernote GmbH is the data controller for all information associated with your Evernote Service account, but Evernote GmbH also has contractual relationships with third party resellers for the Japan market permitting joint use of your personal information with such third parties (including addresses, names, telephone numbers, email addresses, credit card information, as well as the details of shopping transactions in Evernote Market, subscriptions for a Premium Service and related customer support inquiries).
+If you live in Japan, please note that Evernote GmbH is the data controller for all information associated with your Evernote Service account, but Evernote GmbH also has contractual relationships with third party resellers for the Japan market permitting joint use of your personal information with such third parties (including addresses, names, telephone numbers, email addresses, credit card information, as well as the details of shopping transactions in Evernote Market, subscriptions for a Paid Service and related customer support inquiries).
 Information about our Japan reseller for the Evernote Market may be found at our Evernote Market FAQ.
-Information about our Japan reseller for a Premium Service will be provided to you as part of a contract such reseller will provide to you.
+Information about our Japan reseller for a Paid Service will be provided to you as part of a contract such reseller will provide to you.

 How Can I Access or Correct Information Evernote Holds About Me?